 Tip: Another benefit to working with a well known announcer is that a game’s developer often officially recognizes these men and women, and their involvement may increase the likelihood the developer helps promote your event.

 DON’T: Discount The Little Guy

 DO: Pay For Top-Notch Hardware (if hosting the gaming tournament in-person)

 You wouldn’t run a golf tournament on a torn-up, poorly tended green.
 You wouldn’t host a poker tournament with shredded, damaged cards.
-Then why host a video game tournament with low-grade hardware?
+Then why host a gaming tournament with low-grade hardware?
 The equipment you use at a gaming competition is vital.
 You either get this right or wrong; you can either play or can’t play.

 DON’T: Go Overboard With Spending

 Of course, while you should be shelling out for decent-quality hardware, you should also keep in mind that you don’t exactly need a bunch of supercomputers to play League of Legends.
 The trick is to find a happy medium between power and price.
 Unless of course your sponsor is footing the bill and wants to stand out.
 In that case, let them go all out.
 But also, make sure what they want to bring is going to work well for the gaming tournament.